macntech/hugo-marie/README.md

 # MARIE DRAFT STATUS

-A Hugo Theme for personal blogs with focus on coding and tech.
+A fully bootstrap resonsive Hugo Theme for personal blogs with focus on coding and tech.
 The theme has lot of features to discover and fully flexible to configure on your own needs.

 Note: This is still in draft mode and some features are not working.
 It is NOT requested to pull this theme or build any production page right now.

 ## :bulb: Features

 <img alt="SASS" src="https://img.shields.io/badge/SASS%20-hotpink.svg?&style=for-the-badge&logo=SASS&logoColor=white"/> <img alt="Bootstrap" src="https://img.shields.io/badge/bootstrap%20-%23563D7C.svg?&style=for-the-badge&logo=bootstrap&logoColor=white"/> <img alt="Markdown" src="https://img.shields.io/badge/markdown-%23000000.svg?&style=for-the-badge&logo=markdown&logoColor=white"/> <img alt="JavaScript" src="https://img.shields.io/badge/javascript%20-%23323330.svg?&style=for-the-badge&logo=javascript&logoColor=%23F7DF1E"/> <img alt="Ko-Fi" src="https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white" />

+MARIE includes many features build in the theme and ready for use.
+Some highlights are the barrier-free reading with text adjustments, build-in syntax highlighter with PrismJS including all languages, line numbers and clipboard function, newsletter support and many more.

 - [x] Responsive Bootstrap Design
 - [x] Full configurable with rich featured config.toml